Daniel Wagon

 Daniel Wagon (born 30 April 1976) is an Australian professional rugby league coach who is the head coach of the Limoux Grizzlies in the Elite One Championship.
-He is a professional rugby league rugbyman who played for the Aston DSC Bulls in the AMNRL.
+He is a former professional rugby league footballer who played for the Aston DSC Bulls in the AMNRL.
 He primarily played in the back row.
 He previously played for the St. George Dragons and Parramatta Eels in the National Rugby League where he started his career in the centres before moving to the back row.

 Background

 Born in Brisbane, Queensland, Wagon played his junior rugby league for the Springwood Tigers and attended Runcorn State High School.

 Playing career

 NRL

 After graduating high school, Wagon moved to Yamba, New South Wales and played for the Lower Clarence Magpies.
 Alongside Daniel Brown, younger brother of then-St George Dragons Nathan Brown, Wagon travelled to Sydney, where he trialled for the Manly Warringah Sea Eagles and Dragons, eventually signing with St. George.
 Wagon made his first grade debut for St. George in round 3 of the 1997 ARL season against Illawarra scoring a try during the clubs 20-8 victory at WIN Stadium.
 He spent two seasons with the club from 1997 to 1998 before joining the Parramatta Eels.

 He was part of the Parramatta sides which suffered preliminary final heartbreak in 1999 and 2000.
 Wagon was selected to represent Queensland as for all three 2001 State of Origin series games.
 At the end of the season he played for the Parramatta Eels at lock forward in their upset 2001 NRL grand final loss to the Newcastle Knights.

 In 2005, Wagon made 15 appearances for Parramatta as the club won the minor premiership and made it all the way to the preliminary final before suffering a shock 29-0 defeat by North Queensland.
 Wagon subsequently played for Parramatta in their unsuccessful finals campaigns in 2006 and 2007.
 Wagon played one further year for Parramatta in 2008, making 17 appearances.
 In total, Wagon suffered four preliminary final defeats and a grand final loss at the club in a period where the Parramatta Eels fell short of a long awaited premiership.